kellymclaughlin/rebar3-eqc-plugin/README.md

 it is also possible to have each property execute for a certain period of time as opposed to a fixed number of iterations per property.

+The plugin takes the approach of executing EQC properties directly as opposed to the common pattern of indirect execution via another test framework.
+There are still cases where it may be useful to use eunit or common_test for execution of EQC properties, but there are many cases where that is not required.

 The plugin scans all source modules for EQC properties.
 Additionally it looks for standalone EQC properties in a top-level `eqc` directory.